-The Local Government Amendment (Auditing) Act 2017 makes legislative changes to the Act to provide for the auditing of local governments by the Auditor General.
-The Act allows the Auditor General to contract out some or all of the financial audits, but all audits will be the responsibility of the Auditor General.
+The Local Government Amendment (Auditing) Act 2017 provides for the auditing of local governments by the Auditor General.
+The Act allows the Auditor General to contract out some or all the financial audits, but all audits will be the responsibility of the Auditor General.
 It also allows for performance audits, which will examine the economy, efficiency and effectiveness of any aspect of local government operations.
 The Act also places an obligation on local governments to publish their annual report, including their annual financial report and auditor's report, on their website.